msjimc/AgileStructure/guide/downloadingOptionalFiles.md

 Figure 1

 The web page contains of a number of options used to select the genome to which the long read data was aligned, the type of data you want and its format.
 Figure 2a shows the options used to select the genomic coordinates for the genes in NCBI refseq data set for the human hg38 reference sequence.
-Similarlay, Figure 2b conatians the setting for downlaoding the locations of the repeat sequences.
-The options for both datasets are very similary differing only type of gate to be selected via the "group" and "track" options and the name of the file.
+Similarlay, Figure 2b contians the settings for downloading the locations of the repeat sequences.
+The options for both datasets are very similary differing only by type of data to selected via the "group" and "track" options and the name of the file.

 ![Figure 2a](fig2_genes.png)